stevengeeky/mario-monitor/README.md

 ## Requirements

-* lsnes rr1-&Delta;18&epsilon;3, a beta- (rr2) compatible version will soon be built.
+* lsnes rr1-&Delta;18&epsilon;3, a beta- (rr2) compatible version might be made eventually, see issues for an update.